Troyes: Population

 The inhabitants of the commune are called Troyens.

 Economy

-Troyes is home to the production headquarters of Lacoste company, a popular clothing brand.
-It is also home of prize-winning chocolatier Pascal Caffet.
+Troyes is home to the production headquarters of Lacoste company, a clothing brand.
+It is also home of chocolatier Pascal Caffet.

 Education

-Troyes welcomes the University of Technology of Troyes and the business school Groupe École supérieure de commerce de Troyes.
+The University of Technology of Troyes and the business school Groupe École supérieure de commerce de Troyes are located in Troyes.

 Transport

 The train station Gare de Troyes offers connections to Paris, Dijon, Mulhouse and several regional destinations.
 Troyes is at the junction of motorways A5 (Paris – Troyes – Langres) and A26 (Calais – Reims – Troyes).
 Troyes – Barberey Airport is a small regional airport.
+There are no services to and from the airport, the last remaining carrier, cancelled its seasonal service to Bastia in January 2013.
+The nearest airports to Troyes are Châlons Vatry Airport, located 65 km north and Paris's Charles de Gaulle Airport, located 188 km northwest of the town.

 Sport

 Troyes is the home of association football club Troyes AC, or ESTAC.
 In the 2020–21 Ligue 2 season, Troyes were promoted back to Ligue 1 as champions of the division.